 Recovery When You’ve Been Injured On the Job

-If you, or a loved one, have been injured on the job you need to know your rights.
-Texas law can be complicated and we are here to explain how you can recover in you’re injured at work.
+If you or a loved one has been injured on the job, you need to know your rights.
+Texas law can be complicated, and we are here to explain how you can recover iff you’re injured at work.
 In Texas, there are three different ways to recover:

 - On-the-Job Injuries: Sometimes, even if your employer doesn’t have workers’ compensation coverage, you can still recover!
 Employers who don’t subscribe to Texas Workers’ Compensation can battle in court with injured workers.
 While workers’ comp subscribers cannot be sued, employers who do not subscribe can be targeted in lawsuits.